GodYaoxxx/academic-website/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Deng Chengyao is a graduate student at the Chinese Academy of Sciences.
+His research interests include Micro-nano Robots, Magnetic Soft Robots, 3D/4D Printing and Artificial Intelligence.
+During his undergraduate years, Deng Chengyao joined a laboratory to conduct research on magnetic robots and achieved rich results.
+After entering graduate school, he began exploring artificial intelligence technologies to uncover their applications in magnetic robots.
+He co-established the Rheobot Laboratory, dedicated to advancing research on magnetic robots, including ferrofluid robots and magnetic-responsive self-folding robots.